geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/onboarding-feedback.md

 ## Documentation/Training Issues

-This category groups together the beta test feedback that results from a user having an inadequate understanding of the system to use it correctly or efficiently.
+This category groups together the onboarding feedback that results from a user having an inadequate understanding of the system to use it correctly or efficiently.

 | Feedback                                                                                                                                                                                                                                 | Related Screens         | Contact                  | Action                          |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|--------------------------|---------------------------------|